github/backup-utils/README.md

 ### Scheduling backups

 Regular backups should be scheduled using `cron(8)` or similar command scheduling service on the backup host.
 The backup frequency will dictate the worst case recovery point objective (RPO) in your backup plan.
-We recommend the following:
+We recommend the
+following:

-- **Hourly backup** for GitHub Enterprise versions 11.10.341 or greater (due to improved online and incremental backup support)
+ - **Hourly backups** for GitHub Enterprise versions 11.10.341 or greater (due to improved online and incremental backup support)
-- **Daily backup** for versions prior to 11.10.341
+ - **Daily backups** for versions prior to 11.10.341.

 ##### Example scheduling usage